FirelyTeam/firely-docs-firely-server/features_and_tools/cql.rst

                     }
                 }

-    4. Clean and Build ELM project.
+    4. From the Demo Solution, Clean and Build Elm folder

         .. note::